 About me

-I am a second-year PhD candidate at the Relational ML Lab, supervised by Dr. Rebekka Burkholz, at the CISPA Helmholtz Center for Information Security in Saarland, Germany.
 My research addresses generalization challenges in graph learning, particularly by studying the dual role of input graphs as both data and computation structures, and the effects of modifying them under different criteria.
 The work has been published at NeurIPS and ICLR, and presented at multiple talks: HAICON, Cohere4AI, NetSci.

 News